 In this post, we’re going to cover what the Dorian mode is, along with how to form it, and how it’s used in music today.

 Each of them is constructed by playing a major scale but starting on a different scale degree.

-For instance, if you were to play all the notes of C major scale starting on G, you will be playing G mixolydian mode.
+For instance, if you were to play all the notes of C major scale starting on G, you would be playing G Mixolydian mode.

 |C Ionian mode||C – D – E – F – G – A – B|

 |D Dorian mode||D – E – F – G – A – B – C|

 |E Phrygian mode||E – F – G – A – B – C – D|

 |F Lydian mode||F – G – A – B – C – D – E|